VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 First we want to check which APIs (Win32 or Native) or if the correct APIs are being imported and from which module or memory location.
-Remember that no direct syscalls are used in the Native dropper.
+Remember that no direct syscalls are used in the native dropper.
 What results do you expect?

 <details>
     <summary>Solution</summary>
-Checking the imported symbols in our Native dropper, we should see that the Win32 APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are no longer imported from kernel32.dll.
+Checking the imported symbols in our native dropper, we should see that the Win32 APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are no longer imported from kernel32.dll.
 So the result is the same as with dumpbin and seems to be valid.
 <p align="center">
 <img width="900" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/95b9a92e-305c-4345-b40d-3241a7092161">
 </p>